Vanderbilt-GameDev-2025/Assignment3-Xueqi-Cheng/README.md

-This is the Assignment3 for Xueqi Cheng
+This is the Assignment 3 for Xueqi Cheng

 ## Introduction